-The FHA loan program can make homeownership possible even if you have a poor credit score.
-FHA home loans are backed by the Federal Housing Administration and help people who may not have strong credit or enough money for a down payment afford a home.
+The FHA loan program can help you buy or refinance a house even if you have a bad credit score.
+FHA home loans are backed by the Federal Housing Administration, which allows lenders like Freedom Mortgage to offer loans to customers who may have lower credit scores.

 What is the lowest credit score for FHA loans?

 At Freedom Mortgage, our minimum FHA loan credit scores depend on whether you want to buy a home or refinance a home.

 - We can often accept a minimum credit score as low as 600 when you want to buy a house with an FHA loan.

 - We can often offer an easy credit score qualification when you want to refinance a house with an FHA loan.

 If you have a lower credit score and smaller down payment, FHA loans may be more affordable than conventional loans.
 Lenders often require a credit score of at least 620 and a minimum down payment of 5% to qualify for a conventional loan.

 Keep in mind you will need to meet credit, income, and financial requirements to get approved for an FHA loan.
 Read more about the requirements for FHA loans.

 Can you refinance an FHA loan with bad credit?